Another reprint from the archive:

 The Beatles (Lennon & McCartney): A Day in the Life

 I’m going out on a limb here, but it’s a stout limb, and I feel quite secure.
-A Day In The Life is the greatest work of popular art ever conceived.
+A Day In The Life is the 20th century’s greatest work of popular art.
 Over fifty years after its recording, it remains sui generis, belonging with no other type of popular music one can imagine – certainly not “Rock” by any sensible definition, much less “Pop”, or “Folk”, though it has elements of each.
 It doesn’t even seem proper to refer to it as a “song”, the word seeming too diminutive for something so monumental.
 Parts of it more closely resemble the sound experiments of the 20th century classical avant-garde, but it doesn’t belong in that category either, being intelligible and inherently tonal.
 To hear it for the first time is to look at a painting composed of colours that no one has ever used before, and can’t even be properly named.
 There’s so much to think about when listening critically to this amazing…song.